atline/lab-docker-images/lava-docker-slave/README.md

         -a:     specify action of this script
         -p:     prefix of worker name, fill in site please
         -n:     unique name for user to distinguish other worker
+        -f:     full name specified, user need to assure it's unique, -n will be skip if -f specified
         -v:     version of lava dispatcher, e.g. 2021.03, etc
         -x:     local http proxy, e.g. http://apac.nics.nxp.com, http://emea.nics.nxp.com:8080, http://amec.nics.nxp.com:8080
         -m:     the master this slave will connect to